Chris44442/de10nano/README.md

 ## Build Buildroot

-Understanding how to create an SD card that the HPS can boot Linux from scratch, can be quite daunting, especially for beginners.
-This Chapter
+Understanding how to create a Linux bootable SD card for the HPS from scratch can be quite daunting, especially for beginners.
+This chapter was heavily inspired by other guides such as [[1]](https://wiki.trenz-electronic.de/pages/viewpage.action?pageId=94485703), [[2]](https://www.gibbard.me/linux_debian_de10/) and [[3]](https://www.rocketboards.org/foswiki/Documentation/BuildingBootloaderCycloneVAndArria10).
+The goal of this chapter is to make creating the SD card as straightforward and simple as possible.

-These instructions show how to build an SD card with the mainline Linux Kernel, U-Boot, and the Buildroot root file system.
+The following step by step instructions show how to build an SD card with the mainline Linux Kernel, U-Boot, and the Buildroot root file system.

 ### Prerequisites